 Gulf State Park is one of the most biodiverse ecosystems in the United States.
 In other words, there’s more than dunes out there!
 There’s a woodland forest, swamp, wetlands, the dunes (of course) and more.
 The more time I spent at Gulf Shores State Park, the more I wanted to see.

 And there’s a bonus reason to visit Gulf State Park, so I hope you’ll read to the end.
 Seriously, parents, you don’t want to miss this!

 The Hugh S. Branyon Backcountry Trail system is popular with families.

-The backcountry trail is actually comprised of seven different trails through six distinct ecosystems.
+The backcountry trail is actually comprised of 28 miles of trails through nine distinct ecosystems.
 Along the Hugh S. Branyon Backcountry Trail, you’ll discover all sorts of different plants and animals, including a bald eagle (if you’re lucky), butterflies, and an alligator named Lefty.

 If eagles and alligators don’t convince you to explore the Hugh S. Branyon Backcountry Trail, maybe this will: